Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

 We recommend using Structured Outputs instead of JSON Object Mode whenever possible.

-You can generate structured SQL queries from natural language descriptions, ensuring proper syntax and including metadata about the query structure.
+You can generate structured SQL queries from natural language descriptions, helping ensure proper syntax and including metadata about the query structure.

 import Groq from "groq-sdk";